mbasaglia/mini_apps/README.md

 _Mini Events_ is a demo app, it shows a list of events the user can attend and uses websockets to dynamically update information to the client.

+_Tic Tac Toe_ allows you to play tic tac toe (also known as naughts and crosses) against another player on Telegram.

 _Glaximini_ is a more complex app that allows the user to create animated stickers and share them on Telegram.

 Full documentation is available on [Read the Docs](https://mini-apps.readthedocs.io/en/latest/).